 A full-time Judge appointed by the City Manager presides over all court proceedings and is responsible for the adjudiciation of cases under applicable statutes and ordinances.
-The support staff consists of an Administrative Probation Officer, a Warrant/Probation clerk, a Senior Accounting Clerk, and five court clerks.
+The support staff consists of a Probation Officer, a Warrant/Probation clerk, a Senior Accounting Clerk, and six court clerks.

 - Court services

 - Court Appointed Attorney

 The probation division of the Lawrence Municipal Court establishes payment plans and manages a caseload of individuals with post-sentencing obligations.

 The Probation Officer conducts pre-sentence investigations on defendants, which provides criminal history information to the Judge and City Prosecutor that may be pertinent in determining appropriate action or punishment.
 The probation officer meets with defendants who have been placed on probation or parole regularly to evaluate progress and assess the need for revised recommendations.